 Decoding the language of art criticism - one knotty phrase at a time.
 Today, a word for scrappy sculptures

-Unmonumental art isn’t market-friendly fare, delivered fresh from the fabricators, dewy with high-production values.
-It doesn’t include slick, Hollywood standard video art a la Matthew Barney or paintings daubed with the painstaking techniques of an old master, such as John Currin’s.
-As evidenced by the sculptures, collages and Internet art gathered under this banner by curators Richard Flood, Massimiliano Gioni and Laura Hoptman, for New York’s New Museum’s inaugural show in its new HQ in 2008, unmonumental embraces the jerry-rigged, ramshackle, accumulative, eroding and chancy.
+Unmonumental art isn’t market-friendly art, delivered fresh from the fabricators, dewy with high-production values.
+It doesn’t include slick, Hollywood-standard video art such as that made by Matthew Barney, the beautiful finish of a Jeff Koons balloon dog, or paintings daubed with the painstaking techniques of an old master, as in the work of John Currin.
+With the sculptures, collages and Internet art gathered under this rubric by curators Richard Flood, Massimiliano Gioni and Laura Hoptman, for New York’s New Museum’s inaugural show in its new HQ in 2008, unmonumental embraces the jerry-rigged, ramshackle, accumulative, eroding and chancy.

-This includes assemblage sculpture that goes fishing in capitalism’s rubbish heap, like Rachel Harrison’s suggestive constellations of second hand kitsch, lumpy, handmade offerings and photography, Matthew Monahan’s ancient-looking heads made from fragile paper or florist’s foam or one of Isa Genzken’s pedestals topped with building site detritus.
+This includes assemblage sculpture that goes fishing in capitalism’s rubbish heap, like Rachel Harrison’s suggestive constellations of second hand kitsch, lumpy, handmade offerings and photography, Matthew Monahan’s ancient-looking heads, made from fragile paper and florist’s foam, or one of Isa Genzken’s pedestals topped with building site detritus.
 Any number of clashing references, images and objects might be found jostling together in a singlework.
 At the same time, there’s a sense that everything might fall apart or dissolve at any moment, literally so with Urs Fischer’s lifesize waxwork candle, melting away as its wick burns down.